rwbrockhoff/salka-designs-etl-pipeline/database/data-migration/README.md

 ### Data Migration Tasks

 - Update `bill_of_materials` to use new product skus.
-- Update exisiting product name in `products` to append '- V1' so we can easily understand product versioning
+- Update exisiting product name in `products` to append '- V1' for product versioning.
 - Insert new `products` into the database for referential integrity for new orders after e-commerce migration.
-- Create migration log to track SKU updates for any future product/business changes
+- Create migration log to track SKU updates for any future product/business changes.